 This creamy sage chicken has the best fragrant sauce, and is made with minimal ingredients.
 It comes together fast in just 30 minutes, making it perfect for a busy weeknight meal!

 Love chicken in cream sauces?
-Do check out my turmeric chicken recipe for your next dinner!
+Do check out my creamy tarragon chicken and my turmeric chicken recipe for your next dinner!

 There's always something very indulgent about cream sauces, whether using dairy or coconut milk.
 This recipe was inspired by my creamy sage turkey.
 It has been so popular I knew I needed to do a similar chicken dish!